keichan34/exfile/README.md

 File upload handling in Elixir and Plug.
 Inspired heavily by [Refile](https://github.com/refile/refile).
 If you use Ruby, check Refile out.
 I like it.
 A lot. 👍

+Requires Elixir `~> 1.2.0`.
+At this point, it is only tested against the most recent version of Elixir.

 In very heavy development.
 Expect things to break.
 I'll release 1.0 when it's ready and I have it in a production environment.